NovaCorz/CSC510/README.md

 ## 📈 Use Case

-**Scenario**: Meet **Sarah**, a busy professional who orders delivery from her favorite local restaurant regularly but struggles with decision fatigue when browsing the extensive menu.
+**Scenario:** Sarah is tired after work and doesn't want to decide what to eat.

-**How Food Seer Helps**:
+### How Food Seer Helps

-1. **Quick Questions**: Sarah opens Food Seer and answers a few simple questions about her day, mood, and dietary preferences.
+1. Sarah opens Food Seer

-2. **Personalized Recommendation**: The AI-powered system analyzes her responses and conversation history to provide a tailored meal suggestion.

-3. **Easy Decision**: Sarah loves the recommendation and places her order immediately with just one click.

-4. **Rate & Improve**: After enjoying her meal, Sarah rates the recommendation, helping the system learn and provide even better suggestions next time.

-5. **Alternative Options:** If Sarah passes on a recommendation, the system offers instructions for preparing a similar meal at home.

-This is just one example of how our system can help customers like Sarah navigate their dining choices effortlessly!
+2. She chooses between:
+   - a **quick interactive quiz**, or
+   - chatting with our **Ollama-powered chatbot**
+3. She instantly receives a personalized meal recommendation
+4. With one click, she can place an order — no browsing required

+Food Seer transforms meal choices from a chore into a simple, enjoyable interaction.

 ---

 ## 🚀 Key Features

-- **Interactive Quiz System**: Answer quick questions to receive personalized meal recommendations
+- **Interactive Quiz System** to generate meal recommendations
-- **AI-Powered Suggestions**: Smart recommendations based on your preferences and conversation history
-- **Rating System**: Provide feedback to continuously improve recommendation accuracy
-- **Seamless Ordering**: Accept recommendations and place orders with ease
-- **At-Home Alternatives**: Get cooking instructions when you pass on suggestions
+- **Ollama-powered AI chatbot** for conversational food suggestions
+- **Clean, tab-based UI** for seamless navigation between ordering, recommendations, and account features
+- **Back-end systems** for inventory, ordering, session management, and user accounts
+- **Automated tests** with **85%+ coverage** across frontend & backend

 ## Technology Stack